nuxeo/FunkLoad/demo/README.txt

 You can find 4 examples of FunkLoad usage here:

+* simple/
-* simple: an example on how to use test and bench runner
+  An example on how to use test and bench runner with monitoring.

+* zope/
-* zope: a basic ZopeTestCase example
+  A basic ZopeTestCase example.

-* cmf: an advanced usage with a credential server

-* xmlrpc: a simple xml rpc bench of the credential server
+* cmf/
+  An test case that requires a credential server.

+* xmlrpc/
+  An example on how to test/bench an XML RPC server.
+Makefile example.